rackerlabs/rackspace-how-to/content/exchange/troubleshoot-a-locked-exchange-mailbox.md

 - Are you repeatedly being prompted for a password on any of your devices?

-- Have you attempted to log into apps.rackspace.com without success?
+- Have you attempted to log into [apps.rackspace.com](apps.rackspace.com) without success?

 Answering yes to any of the above questions could mean that your Exchange mailbox is locked.
-It could also be time to update your password if you are having trouble remembering it.
+It could also be time to [update your password](/how-to/change-a-microsoft-exchange-mailbox-password) if you are having trouble remembering the current password.

 ### User instructions for mailbox lockouts